airwallex/airwallex-payment-android/GUIDE.md

 # Getting started with the Android SDK (Wechat Pay Only)
-This section gives an introduction to the core features of the Airwallex Android SDK and lists all the requirements for adding the SDK in an Android Project.
-This guide assumes that you have basic understanding of Android development and that you are familiar with Android Studio and Gradle.
+This section mainly introduces the main process of integrating Airwallex Android SDK.
+This guide assumes that you are an Android developer and familiar with Android Studio and Gradle

 ## Introduction
-With Airwallex Android SDK, you can integrate Airwallex payments into your existing in-person checkout flow or build in-person payments into your application.
+With Airwallex Android SDK, you can integrate Airwallex Wechat payment into your application.

 Our demo application is available open source on [Github](https://github.com/airwallex/airwallex-payment-android) and it will help you to better understand how to include the Airwallex Android SDK in your Android project.

 ## Install the SDK
 The Android SDK is compatible with apps supporting Android API level 19 and above.
-Apps can be written using Kotlin or Java 8, but must use AndroidX.

 To install the SDK, in your app-level `build.gradle`, add the following: